Best Sumsub Alternative for KYC & AML [Honest Comparison]

 Business verification is where many platforms fall short, and this gap becomes especially visible when you need to onboard corporate clients — not just individual users — or comply with regulations like FinCEN’s Customer Due Diligence (CDD) Final Rule or the Corporate Transparency Act (CTA), which require detailed Ultimate Beneficial Owner (UBO) identification and verification.

-Sumsub offers KYB checks, but iDenfy’s KYB suite goes deeper with registry lookups, EIN/TIN verification, Secretary of State API access, automated company data crossmatch, and UBO verification through full KYC flows — all in one place.
-For example, if you need to verify a US-based LLC, iDenfy’s KYB software can pull registry data through the Secretary of State API, cross-match it against the company’s provided information, and then run individual KYC checks on each beneficial owner — without you needing to piece together three different tools or manually search state registries.
+Both platforms offer KYB, but iDenfy’s KYB suite includes a number of capabilities that are not part of Sumsub’s standard offering: Secretary of State API access for US entity lookups, Perpetual KYB for ongoing monitoring of corporate clients, and an AI-powered Company Data Crossmatch that automatically reconciles submitted business information against registry sources.
+For example, if you need to verify a US-based LLC, iDenfy can pull registry data through the Secretary of State API, cross-match it against the company’s provided information, and then run individual KYC checks on each beneficial owner — in a single flow, without manually searching state registries.

 Related: Know Your Business (KYB) — What It Is and Why It Matters